bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

   can be generated".
 - [ ] Confirm the Script Name is the same as the hex filename without the extension.
-- [ ] Confirm the Text Editor contains the exact contents defined in the "Code block 1" at the bottom of this Test Case.
+- [ ] Confirm the Text Editor contains the exact contents from "Code block 1".

 Code block 1::